TypedDevs/bashunit/adrs/adr-002-using-booleans.md

 To keep consistency in the project, we want to use the standard and best practices of booleans within shell scripting which is `0:true`, `1:false`

+Consider extract the boolean into a function to improve readability purposes.

 ### Positive Consequences

 We keep the native shell boolean syntax.